South Africa - The Big 5 Wildlife Reserve

 Data recording: 10-20%

-Accommodations: volunteers will be staying on the reserve in shared cabins overlooking a watering hole often frequented by the animals.
+Accommodations: volunteers will be staying on the reserve in shared cabins.
 Each room has an en-suite bathroom with shower.
 There is a communal building where volunteers can dine, relax, and watch the animals together.
 A swimming pool is also available for use.
 All bed linens are provided.

 Food: three meals a day are provided.
 Breakfast is on a serve yourself basis including cereals, toast, tea and coffee.
 Lunch and dinner are full meals prepared by one of the cooks.